rlee287/py_autoupdate/docs/source/index.rst

 Welcome to Pyautoupdate's documentation!
 ========================================

-Pyautoupdate is an auto-update API for Python programs.
+Pyautoupdate is an API library that provides autoupdate functionality for Python programmers.

-Developers can focus on developing their application and use Pyautoupdate to easily ensure that the copy of the code on the end user's computer remains updated.
+Pyautoupdate allows end users to easily update their copy of the software when the developers release a new version.
+Developers only need to upload the new version of the application to their server when it is ready.

 Example code using Pyautoupdate can be found in :doc:`quickstart`.